polatengin/project-standards/Working-Agreement.md

 - Format: What did I do yesterday?
 What will I do today?
 Any blockers?
 - Any in-depth discussion should be taken offline
 - Everyone should try to attend standups daily, but if not possible send an offline message on Teams with your status update

+## Retrospectives

+- Retrospectives are set to Wednesdays
+- Everyone should give 4 votes to the available retro groups before the Retro
+- Discussion about each entry is time boxed - 3 to 4 minutes